cash-compass/main/README.md

 ### Dependencies

-* A code running software (Ex.
-Visual Studio)
+* A web browser capable of running javascript.
-* Lastest Windows or MacOs
-* C installed to your operating system
+* An internet connection.

 ### Installing

-* Please download the main file located in the respository
+* Please download the files located in the dispoitory.
-* From there you will run these files through an coding launcher (Recommended is Visual Studio)
+* From there you will run the html file and it will launch the program.
-* You will need to use C to run the files and edit them as well
+* You will need a stable browser to be able to acess the functions of the program.

 ### Executing program